School Uniform …updates for September 2018!

-We are now introducing a school tie- available from our usual stockists- for boys and girls.
+Our school tie is now a COMPULSORY part of the uniform- available from our usual stockists- for boys and girls.
 This will be worn with a more formal white shirt.
 The rest of the uniform remains the same.
-We are NOT having different colour sweatshirts for for prefects this year- they will have badges to show their status, as will junior governors.
+We have not made any decisions about prefects and junior governors yet, but will let children know as soon as we return in September.

 GGJ School expects all pupils to wear the GGJ School uniform at all times during the school year.
 The uniform has been kept simple so that it is easy to find and buy at a number of local outlets and to keep the cost of uniform to the minimum.
 Parents are expected to send their children into school correctly dressed and we ask that you inform us by telephone or in writing if, for any reason, the appropriate school uniform cannot be worn.